-Under California wage and hour law, non-exempt employees must receive a thirty (30) minute meal break if they work more than five (5) hours in a day.
-Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal break.2
+Under California wage and hour law, non-exempt employees must receive a thirty (30) minute lunch or meal break if they work more than five (5) hours in a day.1 Employees who work more than ten (10) hours in a day are entitled to a second 30-minute meal break.2

-Below, our California wage and hour lawyers discuss the following frequently asked questions about meal and rest break requirements for employees:
+Below, our California labor law attorneys discuss the following frequently asked questions about meal and rest break requirements for employees:

 - 1. What are the meal and rest break requirements under California labor law?